List of Government Schemes for School Education in India

 Education is essential for economic, political, and social transformation.
 In the twenty-first century, a population that is well-educated and equipped with relevant skills, attitudes, and knowledge is needed for the overall development of society.
 Education plays a crucial role in creating a just and equitable society.

 India’s population is around 1.32 billion.
 The education system in this country has undergone many changes over the years as per the growing needs and demands.
 The standard of education in India has been getting better, and many children are securing higher marks through quality education.
-This is because the government is trying to encourage children with the help of various schemes that provide better facilities.
+This is because the government is trying to encourage children with the help of various government schemes for education that provide better facilities.
 They have implemented many changes and education schemes in India to improve the standard and style of training and teaching.
 Many state governments have sent a few teachers to foreign educational institutions to update their skills and knowledge and improve their teaching quality.

 Kids Getting Quality Education